kddnewton/attribute_extras/README.md

 ### nullify_attributes

-Causes attribute assignment to check for presence of the given value, and set the value accordingly.
+Sets the value to `nil` if the value is blank.

 ```ruby
 class Person < ActiveRecord::Base